railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

         To create the above products, duplicate existing ones, such as Side Panel and Wood 2mm, from the Purchase or Sales menu :menuselection:`Purchases --> Products --> Products`.

 To describe how this shelf should be assembled, you define a bill of materials for each intermediate product and for the final shelf assembly.
 These are shown in the tables below.
 You can start from the demo data and complete them according to the specifications.
-To create or change a bill of materials, go to :menuselection:`Manufacturing --> Master Data --> Bill of Materials`.
+To create or change a bill of materials, go to :menuselection:`Manufacturing --> Products --> Bill of Materials`.

 .. table:: Bill of Materials for 1 SHE100 Unit (already defined)

    ============  ========  ===============
    Product Ref.
 Quantity  Unit of Measure
    ============  ========  ===============
-   PROFIL         4        PCE
+   PROFIL         4        Unit(s)
-   SIDEPAN        2        PCE
+   SIDEPAN        2        Unit(s)
-   METC000       12        PCE
+   METC000       12        Unit(s)
-   RPAN100        1        PCE
+   RPAN100        1        Unit(s)
-   RCK100         3        PCE
+   RCK100         3        Unit(s)
    ============  ========  ===============

-.. table:: Bill of Materials for 1 RCK100 PCE
+.. table:: Bill of Materials for 1 RCK100 Unit(s)

    ============  ========  ===============
    Product Code  Quantity  Unit of Measure
    ============  ========  ===============
-   SPAN100       1         PCE
+   SPAN100       1         Unit(s)
-   METC000       4         PCE
+   METC000       4         Unit(s)
    ============  ========  ===============

-.. table:: Bill of Materials for 1 SPAN100 PCE
+.. table:: Bill of Materials for 1 SPAN100 Unit(s)

    ============  ========  ===============
    Product Code  Quantity  Unit of Measure